-Currently, the Comprehensive Plan identifies quantities and distribution of residential densities in accordance with land use compatibility.
-Further outlined are the criteria applicable to the location and development of land designated Agricultural/Residential Rural and Residential Suburban.
+Currently, the Land Development Code does not go into detail regarding lot size nonconformities in the Agricultural/ Residential Rural and Residential Suburban land use districts.
 Both designations require a minimum of five (5) acres to be eligible for development.
 However, with the combination of inaccurate survey measurements and property owners dedicating land for infrastructure, research revealed that sections fell beneath the 640-acre threshold.
 This is outlined further in the history section that follows.